 McLachlan RI.
 Approach to the patient with oligozoospermia.
 J Clin Endocrinol Metab.
 2013;98(3):873-80.

 Meistrich ML.
 Effects of chemotherapy and radiotherapy on spermatogenesis in humans.
 Fertil Steril.
 2013;100(5):1180-6.

 Sermondade N, Faure C, Fezeu L, Lévy R, Czernichow S; Obesity-Fertility Collaborative Group.
 Obesity and increased risk for oligozoospermia and azoospermia.
 Arch Intern Med.
 2012;172(5):440-442.

 World Health Organization (WHO) (2010).
 WHO laboratory Manual for the examination of human semen and sperm-cervical mucus interaction.
 Cambridge Academic Press.

-FAQs from users: 'How often should you have intercourse with low sperm count?', 'Is having low sperm count hereditary?', 'Can oligospermia be treated?', 'Can low sperm count lead to miscarriage?', 'When does sperm count decrease with age?', 'How long would it take to get pregnant with low sperm count?', 'Can low sperm count cause quick ejaculation?' and 'Can low sperm count cause erectile dysfunction?'.
+FAQs from users: 'If I have mild oligozoospermia, can I give artificial insemination a try?', 'Why is oligozoospermia a cause of infertility?', 'How often should you have intercourse with low sperm count?', 'Is 'oligospermia' the same as 'azoospermia'?', 'Is having low sperm count hereditary?', 'What are the symptoms of oligospermia?', 'Can oligospermia be treated?', 'Can low sperm count lead to miscarriage?', 'Is there any oligospermia prevention treatment?', 'When does sperm count decrease with age?', 'How long would it take to get pregnant with low sperm count?', 'Can low sperm count cause quick ejaculation?' and 'Can low sperm count cause erectile dysfunction?'.